 The New York Community Trust's Edward and Sally Van Lier Fellowship Program provides support for talented young professionals (aged 18 to 30) from historically underrepresented populations who are dedicated to a career in the arts.
-Grants will help arts groups provide education, training, or other support through fellowships for young professionals living and working in New York City.
-Fellowships are intended to help young working artists achieve a significant professional credit that can lead to future career opportunities.
+Grants will help arts groups provide young professional artists living and working in New York City with paid opportunities to create and present new work, as well as training, mentorship, and other support.
+Fellowships are intended to help young working artists achieve a significant professional credit that can lead to future opportunities and advance their careers.

-We expect to award grants of up to three years to a small number of arts groups to sponsor two or more artist fellowships.
-Grant amounts will depend on the number and size of fellowships and will not exceed \$150,000 per organization.
-Proposals are due to The Trust no later than 11:59 p.m. on Wednesday, May 5, 2021.
-Grants will be announced in October 2021.
+We expect to award two- or three-year grants to a small number of arts groups to sponsor two or more artist fellowships.
+Requests should not exceed \$150,000 over two or three years.
+Proposals are due to The Trust no later than 5:00 pm ET on Thursday, May 25, 2023.
+Grants will be announced in October 2023.